Weather

 I was inspired on a QRZ forum that I asked a question on about changing the Pixie's frequency.
 Originally, I was going to make a simple VXO centered around a 28.224MHz crystal, but I soon realized that this was a beacon-only frequency - no one would be looking for CW QSOs here or around it!
 One user suggested I make a DDS VFO from an AD9850 or an Si5351.
 So I think that's what I'll stick with - both have advantages and disadvantages.

 I also am planning on fitting my project with an OLED display and a rotary encoder to display frequency.
-This won't be a traditional Pixie obviously, as I will be adding a DDS, a more powerful amplifier transistor, a roughly 400 to 800Hz audio filter, and so much more!
-On top of that, this will be a 10 meter radio - I can take it truly anywhere, dipole and everything!
+This won't be a traditional Pixie obviously, as I will be adding a DDS, a more powerful amplifier transistor, a roughly 800Hz audio bandpass filter, and so much more!
+On top of that, this will be a 10 15 meter radio - I can take it truly anywhere, dipole and everything!

 Problems, as always